pasquelab/Human-XIST-XCI_AP/SCRIPT/Fig_2_processing/MeDseq/README.md

 This workflow requires another input file, given in the same folder:
 - Xeno_human.R: an R script called by the workflow.
 This file must also be modified prior to execution to set the library paths for R packages (line 3).

-All softwares required for the analysis are encapsulated within a Singularity container image provided in XXX, that should be downloaded and placed in the same folder as the snakemake workflow scripts prior to execution.
+All softwares required for the analysis are shared as a conda environment `.yml` file.

-The output med-seq bigwig files were then processed on R to generate Figure 2J (see link to quarto).
+The output med-seq bigwig files were then processed on R to generate Figure 2J.
 All other input files required for plotting are given in `R/input-files/`.